AndrewAGuy/vascular-networks/README.md

   - A separate package for optimization and setting radii in the most general case.
 - Support for amplifying downstream radii (and reducing upstream) to ensure minimum features sizes, as well as fixed vessels (where radii fractions are always known).
 - Support for higher order splitting:
-  - Adapt splitting function and optimizer to work with n-furcations.
+  - ~~Adapt splitting function and optimizer to work with n-furcations.~~
   - Adapt topological actions.
-  - Fix any holes in collision/export that don't actually work with arbitrary degree splits.
+  - Fix any holes in collision/~~export~~ that don't actually work with arbitrary degree splits.
   - Merging/splitting heuristics.
 - Structure:
   - Multiple source networks, mobile source nodes.